 Eastern Shore Regional Spelling Bee

-The 2023 Eastern Shore Regional Spelling Bee will be held on March 4 at the Ella Fitzgerald Center for Performing Arts on the campus of the University of Maryland Eastern Shore.
+The 2026 Eastern Shore Regional Spelling Bee will be held Saturday, March 7, at 10 a.m. at the Ella Fitzgerald Center for the Performing Arts on the University of Maryland Eastern Shore campus.

-The Maryland Eastern Shore Regional Spelling is held in the Ella Fitzgerald Center for the Performing Arts, an 1,167-seat venue on the UMES campus that provides spellers with a sense for what one of them can expect at the national competition in Washington, D.C.
+Opening in 1973 and later dedicated in 1974, the Ella Fitzgerald Center for the Performing Arts is a 1,167-seat venue that offers the participating spellers a sense of what to expect at the national competition in Washington, D.C.

-The winner receives a keepsake medallion and an all-expense paid trip to the nation’s capital in late May to compete with top spellers from across the country.
+The winner receives a keepsake medallion and an all-expense-paid trip to the nation’s capital in late May to compete with top spellers nationally.

-Since its inception, the regional spelling bee has provided students in grades three-through-eight with an opportunity to showcase their spelling and vocabulary skills – with one getting the chance of a lifetime opportunity to compete on national television for the right to be called the country’s best speller.
+Since its inception, the regional spelling bee has provided students in grades three through eight with an opportunity to showcase their spelling and vocabulary skills, with the winner receiving a chance-of-a-lifetime chance to compete on national television for the right to be called the country’s best speller.

 University of Maryland Eastern Shore